modiniayyagari/sp2026_opensci_gridtrust/README.md

 4. **Correlation & Outputs**
    - Computes the **Pearson correlation coefficient** between the sensed ENF and the mains ENF.
-   - Optionally produces aligned ENF plots and summary correlation statistics for the baseline and FPGA experiments.
+   - Produces spectrogram and aligned extracted ENF plots.

 This script is the simplest entry point if you want to understand the core ENF extraction and correlation pipeline on a single pair of traces.